vidyavrat/core-docs/docs/concepts/native-interop.rst

 The example above shows off a simple example of calling into ``GetSystemTime()`` function.
 The interesting bit is on line 4.
-The attribute specifies that the fields of the class should be mapped sequentially on pack-sized boundaries, similarly to the way a C struct is packed.
-It also means that the field names in the class are not important; only their order is important, and it needs to correspond to its unmanaged target, which is shown below:
+The attribute specifies that the fields of the class should be mapped sequentially to the struct on the other (unmanaged) side.
+This means that the naming of the fields is not important, only their order is important, as it needs to correspond to the unmanaged struct, shown below:

 .. code-block:: c